Odisha, Bengal start mobilising resources as possible cyclone approaches | Science-Environment

 - India

-The West Bengal government has initiated the process of evacuating people from low-lying areas in several districts, officials said.
+The system, which is presently in the form of a low pressure area over the North Andaman sea and adjoining areas, is likely to take shape of a depression on Saturday and a deep depression on Sunday, the IMD said.
+It is very likely to recurve northwards subsequently and intensify into a cyclonic storm over westcentral and adjoining eastcentral Bay of Bengal.

-The weather system, which is presently in the form of a low-pressure area over the North Andaman sea and adjoining areas, is likely to take shape of a depression on Saturday and deep depression on Sunday, before intensifying into a cyclonic storm on Monday and move in the north and north-east direction towards West Bengal and Bangladesh, the IMD said.
+''Thereafter, it is likely to move north-northeastwards and reach near West Bengal-Bangladesh coasts on Tuesday, skirting Odisha coast,'' an IMD bulletin said.

 The cyclonic storm is expected to be christened 'Sitrang', as suggested by Thailand.